 Shaving is something people in the free world take for granted.
 There is unlimited access to all kinds of tools and accessories to help you make sure your body hair is exactly how you want it to be.
 But, when you are locked up, all of that changes.

 When I was first taken to prison, I had to spend three weeks in R&O (Receiving and Orientation).
 Prisoners in R&O aren’t allowed access to the majority of items at the prison store (commissary).
 With the exception of basic hygiene items like deodorant, shampoo, and toothpaste, I wasn’t allowed to have anything else in my possession, and that meant my body hair got the chance to grow and grow.

 I’m gonna get real for a minute.
 By the end of my 21 days in R&O, I had hairs on my chin that were so long they were starting to curl.
-When the officers came into the unit in the middle of the night to strip search everyone, I had to squat and cough with armpits full of hair and a bikini line that looked like I was a 70s porn star.
+When the officers came into the unit in the middle of the night to strip search everyone, I had to squat and cough with armpits full of hair and a bikini line that was too bushy for my liking.

 It was humiliating.
 To be honest, not being allowed to properly groom myself was traumatic.
 It made me feel less than human.

 As a former inmate, one of the questions I get the most is: can you shave in prison?